 Giving from your heart actually feels good.
 You feel connected and open to the person you’re giving to.
 Giving out of the fear of selfishness feels tense and draining.
 The fear of selfishness makes us want to run to a cave and hide.
 It drives us to give but in measured doses and only with so much enthusiasm.

-In contrast, self love makes us feel open, empathetic and eager to make a difference where we can.
+In contrast, self-love makes us feel open, empathetic, and eager to make a difference where we can.
 It invites in joy and ease.
-Everyone benefits because we show up as our best self.
+Everyone benefits because we show up as our best selves.

 Jim Rohn shared this beautiful sentiment “The greatest gift you can give to somebody is your own personal development.
 I used to say, “If you will take care of me, I will take care of you.”
 Now I say, “I will take care of me for you if you will take care of you for me.”